WMBB: History

-In 1993, WMBB became one of several ABC affiliates across the country that refused clearance to the ABC show NYPD Blue.
-Instead, it aired syndicated programming during the timeslot.
-Then-general manager Hugh Roche kept the show off the station until 1997 when the parental rating system was adopted by the networks.
-By the time WMBB finally allowed the program to air, it was the last station in the country to lift its ban on the show.
+In 1993, WMBB was one of several ABC affiliates that refused to clear the police procedural drama NYPD Blue, carrying syndicated sitcoms instead under the orders of the station's general manager, Hugh Roche, over indecency concerns.
+It only picked up the program at the start of 1997, when the TV Parental Guidelines came into force, along with the v-chip.
+Other than WLOX in Biloxi, Mississippi, which never carried the series, WMBB was the last ABC station to hold off on carrying the show.

-In March 2000, this station became one of 13 in a package acquired by Media General worth $605 million.
+In March 2000, WMBB became one of 13 stations in a package acquired by Media General worth $605 million.
 Later that year, Media General purchased the Jackson County Floridan newspaper.
 WMBB then established a Jackson County Bureau and used the resources of the Floridan to cover Jackson County as well.
 This caught the eye of the Federal Communications Commission (FCC) because of the common ownership of a newspaper and television station in the same market.
 With the sale of WMBB to Hoak Media, the issue became moot.
 By the time Media General sold the station, Media General was granted a permanent waiver by the FCC to operate both properties in the same market.
 Media General later divested all of their newspapers (with the exception of the Tampa Tribune) to Warren Buffett's World Media Holdings in June 2012.

 On March 14, 2008, it was announced that Media General would sell the station (and then-sister KALB-TV in Alexandria, Louisiana) to Hoak Media.
 The deal was closed on July 16.
 At the time of the closing, WMBB was Hoak's only television station east of the Mississippi River.
 In July 2010, the station replaced its second digital subchannel broadcast of weather radar with This TV.
 That network originally aired on WBIF after that channel stopped airing content from the Retro Television Network (RTV).
 Its replacement was supposed to be WPGX-DT2 but this never made it to air.

 On November 20, 2013, Hoak announced the sale of most of its stations, including WMBB, to Gray Television.
 Due to Gray's existing ownership of WJHG-TV and WECP-LD, Gray immediately placed the station, along with KREX-TV in Grand Junction, Colorado, up for sale to comply with FCC regulations.
 On December 19, Gray announced that the overlap properties, including WMBB, would be sold to Nexstar Broadcasting Group, for $37.5 million.
 The sale was completed on June 13, 2014.
 The deal made WMBB a sister station to Dothan's ABC affiliate, WDHN.
 On January 17, 2017, Nexstar completed its purchase of Media General, which reunited WMBB with most of its former Media General sister stations.

 The station was knocked off the air on October 10, 2018, by Hurricane Michael.